Amrawsome/MusicVisuals-2/documentation.md

 ## Instructions
 (need to check this) The files for this assignemnt are located in java/src/ie/tudublin of the Music Visuals-2 folder.
 You can run our assignment from the Main.java file.

+Instructions:
+1. Run Class assignment.java from package D21125383 in Main.java
+2. Music will start playing, wait for loading bar to finish and the first visual(speaker) will play
+3. Once You are done looking at the first visual you an press the key 2
+4. Key 2 will then cause the next visual to play(Planets),you can press down the mouse button to light up the planets , then once done with that visual you can press Key 3
+5. Key 3 will then cause visual 3(Landscape) to play, this visual allows you to move the mouse around to change the color of the stroke of the landscape(land and sphere), then if you press the mouse button you can fill the landscape(land and sphere) and move the mouse to change the color of the landscape
+6. Reapeat instruction 1-5 to do again or you can switch the visuals as you please using the Keys 0-3(0 being the loadingBar,1 being the Speaker, 2 being the Plants and 3 being Landscape)

 ## How it works
 (need to check this) Once the file is ran from the main, a fullscreen processing window is display where the song and a loading bar is displayed.
 When the loading bar is completed, the first scene is shown.